devi-prasad/fast-track-c/readme.md

 ### Are you interested in learning from Fast-Track-C?
 Send your emails to dprasadm@gmail.com, mentioning your motivation.

-Contact me on 9591429050 to know more about Fast-Track-C, and other professional engagements.
+Contact me **9591429050** to know more about Fast-Track-C. If you are looking for advanced training in Java or Python or functional programming, I'd be glad to help.